CSC-121-Fall-2025/testjonathan/homework02_python_basics_github.md

 print("\n=== REFLECTION SECTION ===")

 # Answer these reflection questions by replacing the placeholder text:
-reflection_1 = "Replace this text with what you found most challenging about this assignment" reflection_2 = "Replace this text with what you learned about variables and data types" reflection_3 = "Replace this text with your thoughts about using GitHub"
+reflection_1 = "The most challenging thing to me was the f strings, since they were a new concept to me." reflection_2 = "I learned that f strings can be set as variables in Python." reflection_3 = "It's confusing, but I think I'll get the hang of it soon."

 print("Most challenging part:", reflection_1)
 print("What I learned about Python:", reflection_2)